What's your name?

 Imagine you sell a hybrid exercise bike:

-It’s reasonable to assume many people considering a hybrid bike already use other exercise techniques— like running outside or on a treadmill.
+It’s reasonable to assume many considering a hybrid bike already use other exercise techniques— like running outside or on a treadmill (the workarounds.)

-So if you want to convince them to buy your bike it’s a good idea to talk about how running adds a lot of pressure on the joints.
-You need to attack their current workaround solution.
+So if you want to convince them to buy your bike— and fire the workaround— then talk about how running adds pressure to joints.

 Was this section about breaking habits clear? /